Beauty and the Beast: Villeneuve's original version

-Beaumont's Version
+Beaumont's version

 Beaumont greatly pared down the cast of characters and pruned the tale to an almost archetypal simplicity.
-The story begins in much the same way as Villeneuve's version, although now the merchant has only six children: three sons and three daughters of which Beauty is one.
+The story begins in much the same way as Villeneuve's version, although now the merchant has only six children: three sons and three daughters, including Beauty.
+Unlike Villeneuve's version, Beaumont's version treats the merchant as Beauty's biological father and there is no indication of her being royalty by birth.
 The circumstances leading to her arrival at the Beast's castle unfold in a similar manner, but on this arrival, Beauty is informed that she is a mistress and he will obey her.
+Beauty still dreams of the fairy, but not the handsome stranger, and there are no other inhabitants of the castle besides herself and the Beast.
 Beaumont strips most of the lavish descriptions present in Beauty's exploration of the palace and quickly jumps to her return home.
 She is given leave to remain there for a week, and when she arrives, her sisters feign fondness to entice her to remain another week in hopes that the Beast will devour her in anger.
 Again, she returns to him dying and restores his life.
 The two then marry and live happily ever after.
+The entire third act of Villeneuve's version detailing the backstories of both the Beast and Beauty is eliminated completely, with the Beast simply mentioning that he was cursed by a wicked fairy.
+The Fairy from Beauty's dream still appears, but in this version turns Beauty's sisters into statues as punishment for their wickedness.